finos/FDC3/docs/api/spec.md

   - [`open`](ref/DesktopAgent#open-deprecated) (deprecated version that addresses apps via `name` field)
   - [`raiseIntent`](ref/DesktopAgent#raiseintent-deprecated) (deprecated version that addresses apps via `name` field)
   - [`raiseIntentForContext`](ref/DesktopAgent#raiseintentforcontext-deprecated) (deprecated version that addresses apps via `name` field)
+- Allow up to 90 seconds for an application, launched via [`fdc3.open`](../api/ref/DesktopAgent#open) with a context argument, to add a context listener via the [`fdc3.addContextListener`](../api/ref/DesktopAgent#addcontextlistener) API call, so that it can deliver context to it.
+- Allow up to 90 seconds for an application, launched via [`fdc3.raiseIntent`](../api/ref/DesktopAgent#raiseintent), to add an intent listener via the [`fdc3.addIntentListener`](../api/ref/DesktopAgent#addintentlistener) API call, so that it can deliver the intent and context to it.

 For more details on FDC3 Standards compliance (including the versioning, deprecation and experimental features policies) please see the [FDC3 Compliance page](../fdc3-compliance).